en9inerd/en9inerd.github.io/about.md

 ## Why This Blog

 This blog is a summary of my learning process of different algorithms and data structures.
 It also serves the purpose of helping people with similar issues that I had and practice my written English.
+And sometimes, I will describe my experiences that are related to different interviews and life situations.